ArnavSharma69/Cinestream-App/README.md

 Link: https://cinestream-app.vercel.app
 # **Note:** To access the app, you must first **create an account** and then **sign in**.

+##  Test Account (Demo Login)
+If you don’t want to sign up, you can log in using the following demo credentials:
+Email: arnavsharma6788@gmail.com
+Password:123456

 ---

 ##  Features